zt4ff/ecommerce_test/README.md

 cp .env.example .env
 ```

-- Then update the `.env` with secrets from you Cloud Grid
+- Then update the `.env` with secrets from your Cloud Grid

 - Start the test by running: